lockc-project/lockc/docs/src/use/README.md

         btf_id 18711
 ```

-To check if containers get "hardened" by lockc, check if you are able to
+To check if containers get "hardened" by lockc, check if you are able to see
-see the kernel logs from inside the container wrapped by **lockc-runc-wrapper**.
+parts of container filesystem which are restricted by lockc.

 Example:

 ```bash